catamphetamine/libphonenumber-js/README.md

 Phone number validation bugs should **only** be reported if they appear when using [custom metadata functions](#customizing-metadata) fed with `metadata.full.json` because by default all functions in this library use the reduced metadata set which results in looser validation than the original Google `libphonenumber`'s.
 The [demo page](https://catamphetamine.github.io/libphonenumber-js/) also uses the reduced metadata set and therefore its validation is also looser than the original Google `libphonenumber`'s.

+There is also a possibility of this library's demo metadata being outdated, or this library's metadata lagging behind Google's (I have to update it manually from time to time due to `ssh-agent` not working properly on Windows).

 ## TypeScript

 [TypeScript support](https://github.com/catamphetamine/libphonenumber-js/blob/master/index.d.ts) for this library is entirely community-driven.
 I myself don't use TypeScript.
 Send your pull requests.